amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 $ cp buildspec.yml.draft buildspec.yml
 </pre>

 Now that you have a copy of the draft as your buildspec, you can start editing it.
-If you get stuck, look at the hintspec.yml file also in the same folder.
+If you get stuck, look at the hintspec.yml file also in the hints folder.

 Here are some links to the documentation and hints: